-With many of us working from home, personal and professional boundaries may become blurred so maintaining your professional boundaries has never been more important.
+As many continue to work from home, personal and professional boundaries may become blurred so maintaining your professional boundaries has never been more important.
 This programme is designed to provide an overview of boundaries and the many ways in which they can be encountered.
 There is a strong emphasis on practical examples of boundary issues throughout the programme and there will be examples of best practice in relation to boundaries offered throughout the training.

-The training will be delivered using the free Zoom remote conferencing platform: The course will allow you to interact with the trainer and other participants in a virtual classroom where, in addition to the workshop content, there will be time built in for live discussions, question & answer sessions and skills practice.
-You can access the course wherever you have an internet connection; on a desktop, tablet or even a smartphone.
+The training will be delivered over Zoom: The course will allow you to interact with the trainer and other participants in a virtual classroom where, in addition to the workshop content, there will be time built in for live discussions, question & answer sessions and skills practice.

 This workshop is open to individuals and can also be delivered as in-house training to groups of employees.